 Financing measures are performed by Group Treasury at HORNBACH-Baumarkt-AG.
 Central organization of financial management enables the HORNBACH Group to maintain a uniform presence on financial markets and to provide centralized liquidity management for the overall Group.
-HORNBACH-Baumarkt-AG grants financial assistance in the form of guarantees and letters of comfort only for subsidiaries within the subgroup.
-Formal undertakings towards companies outside the HORNBACH-Baumarkt-AG subgroup are provided either by HORNBACH HOLDING AG or by HORNBACH Immobilien AG.

-The information required for efficient liquidity management is provided by rolling group financial planning covering all relevant companies, which is updated monthly and has a budgeting horizon of twelve months, as well as by short-term financial forecasting which is updated daily.
+HORNBACH-Baumarkt-AG grants financial assistance in the form of guarantees and letters of comfort only for its subsidiaries.
+The information required for efficient liquidity management is provided by rolling group financial planning covering all relevant companies, which is updated monthly and has a budgeting horizon of twelve months, as well as by short-term financial forecasting updated daily.
 Based on the information available, the financing requirements of individual units within the Group are initially settled using surplus liquidity from other group companies by means of a cash pooling system.
 Such liquidity bears interest at market rates on the basis of internal group loan agreements.

 External financing requirements are covered by taking up loans from banks and on the capital market.
 Moreover, to date DIY store properties have been sold to investors upon completion, with utilization secured by rental agreements (sale and leaseback).
 Here, efforts have been made to meet the IAS 17 criteria governing classification as "Operating Leases".
 Due to the amendments expected in IAS 17 lease accounting and the expected discontinuation of the "operating lease" classification, future transactions will be reviewed in terms of their advantageousness.
-At the HORNBACH-Baumarkt-AG subgroup, external financing generally takes the form of unsecured loans and real estate sales (sale and leaseback), while the HORNBACH Immobilien AG subgroup has additionally financed itself with secured mortgage loans.
-Consistent with HORN-BACH's forward-looking financial policy, financial liabilities due to mature are refinanced at the earliest opportunity.
+External financing generally takes the form of unsecured loans and real estate sales (sale and leaseback).
+Consistent with HORNBACH's forward-looking financial policy, financial liabilities due to mature are refinanced at the earliest opportunity.